Etherna/etherna-video-importer/README.md

   -f, --ffmpeg-path       Path to FFmpeg folder (default: search to <app_dir>/FFmpeg or global install) -i, --ignore-update     Ignore new version of EthernaVideoImporter -a, --auto-purchase     Accept automatically purchase of all batches

+Index Options:
+  --no-index              Disable video listing on any index

 Video Management Options:
   -t, --ttl               TTL (days) Postage Stamp (default: 365 days)